logux/docs/backend-protocol/spec.md

 ["action", object action, object meta]
 ```

-Logux server uses `action` command to ask back-end server to process action
+Logux server uses `action` command to ask the back-end server to process action
-or subscriptions.
+or subscription.
 Back-end server uses this action to ask Logux server
 to add action to the log and re-send it to all clients from action’s meta.

-Back-end server must do 3 steps during action processing:
+Back-end server must do three steps during action processing:

 1. Mark what users will also receive this action by writing
    `["resend", meta.id, { "channels": ["project/12"] }]` answer
    to HTTP response.
+Object can use `channels`, `nodes`, `clients` or `users`
-If Logux should not re-send this action, back-end server
+   to specify receivers.
+If Logux should not re-send this action,
-   should not write anything.
-Do not worry, Logux will re-send actions
+   back-end server should not write anything.
+Do not worry, Logux will re-send
-   only after passing validation on step 2.
+   actions only after passing validation on step 2.
-2. Validate that user has right to do this action.
-Back-end server must write
+2. Validate that the user has the right to do this action.
+Back-end server must
-   `["approved", meta.id]` or `["forbidden", meta.id]` answer to HTTP responses immediately when it finished this step.
+   write `["approved", meta.id]` or `["forbidden", meta.id]` answer
+   to HTTP responses immediately when it finished this step.
-3. Process the action (for instance, apply changes to database).
+3. Process the action (for instance, apply changes to the database).
    Back-end server must write `["processed", meta.id]` immediately when
    it finished this step.